triton-inference-server/server/docs/model_configuration.rst

 option that changes this behavior.

 The size of generated batches can be examined in aggregate using Count metrics, see :ref:`section-metrics`.
-Inference server verbose logging can be used to examine the size of individual batches.
+Triton verbose logging can be used to examine the size of individual batches.

 Delayed Batching
 ................